sajib-hassan/lorem-ipsum-nearby-ruby/README.md

 ```

-Alternatively, you can also pass the search data (sequentially accepts radius & radius unit) in parameter.
+Alternatively, you can also pass the search data (sequentially accepts radius, radius unit, and result sort by) in parameter.

 **Don't forget to enclosed with `"` while using parameters.**

-    $ rake "finleap_nearby:customers[50,km]"
+    $ rake "finleap_nearby:customers[50,km,distance]"

 **Output:**
 ```shell script